A working prototype. A small team that believes in it. Investors who wrote checks because they saw what you saw.

 Surgical Robotics

 A founder has cleared the hardest technical hurdle.
-The device works.
+The product works.
 The science is solid.
 The team has built something genuinely impressive.

 Then the investor update comes.
 Or the design review.
-Or the first serious FDA conversation.
-And suddenly it's clear that the documentation behind the device doesn't match the device itself.
+Or the first serious regulatory conversation.
+And suddenly it's clear that the documentation behind the product doesn't match the product itself.
 User needs are vague.
 Risk controls aren't traceable.
-The V&V plan is a placeholder.
+The verification plan is a placeholder.

 Nobody meant for it to get this way.
 The team moved fast because they had to.
 But fast and structured aren't the same thing.
-And in this industry, the gap between them is measured in funding rounds and submission timelines.
+And in hard-tech, the gap between them is measured in funding rounds and submission timelines.

-The companies that make it are not always the ones with the best technology.
-They're the ones with the most defensible product programs.
-The ones that can walk an FDA reviewer and a diligence team through their development logic and have it hold up.
+The companies that make it aren't always the ones with the best technology.
+They're the ones whose product program holds up when a regulator or a diligence team starts pulling on threads.

 That's what we build.

 Back to first principles.
 Intended use.
 User needs.
 Indications.
 System boundaries.
-Everything else gets built on top of this.
-Your team owns it.
+Decide what the product actually is, and let everything else flow from that decision.

 User needs and risks translated into clear engineering requirements, traceable all the way through to your test plan.
-The connective tissue of a defensible program.
+The connective tissue that survives regulatory review and investor diligence.

 I do.

-The deepest chapter of that was eight years as co-founder and CTO of Galen Robotics, taking a Johns Hopkins University prototype through three hardware generations, feedback from hundreds of surgeons, two cadaver studies, and FDA De Novo clearance in July 2023 for the world's first cooperatively controlled microsurgical robotic assistant.
-A 35-patent portfolio licensed from Johns Hopkins, fully granted by the time we cleared. $25.5M Series A. I provided the core leadership and direct effort that got that device across the line.
+In 2011, surgical robotics found me.
+Fifteen years and counting.
+The deepest chapter was eight years as co-founder and CTO of Galen Robotics, taking a Johns Hopkins prototype through three hardware generations, feedback from hundreds of surgeons, two cadaver studies, and FDA De Novo clearance in July 2023 for the world's first cooperatively controlled microsurgical robotic assistant.
+A 35-patent portfolio licensed from Johns Hopkins, fully granted by the time we cleared. $25.5M Series A. I provided the core leadership that got that device across the line.

 I know what a clean design history file looks like.
 I know what a defensible risk framework looks like.
-I know what an FDA reviewer is actually looking for, and I know what a Series B diligence team will find if the structure isn't there.
+I know what a regulator is actually looking for, and I know what a Series B diligence team will find if the structure isn't there.

 When you work with me, you're not getting advice from someone who has studied this.
 You're getting coaching from someone who has done it.